 One of the best ways to begin to talk with your kids about personal finance is to teach them about budgeting.
 By introducing the concept early – and often – kids can better understand the benefits of budgeting.
 Although there are specific lessons to teach kids at every stage of development, you can stick to the budgeting basics at every age by simply sharing parts of your household budget with them.

-Bev O’Shea, a staff writer at NerdWallet, recommends four steps to setting up budgets that you and your children can follow:
+To get started, here are four steps to setting up budgets that you and your children can follow, suggested by Bev O’Shea of NerdWallet:

 - Figure out your income – Older children can begin to grasp the concept of paying taxes out of your income, but for younger children, you can choose a simple, set amount to use as a base income.